A literary reportage by Michael Gleich

 Birth - The 1st stage

 It is quiet.
-Now at midday the songbirds seem too sleepy for concerts.
+Now, at midday, the songbirds seem too sleepy for concerts.
 The fresh scent of water mint accompanies me, bunches of meadowsweet make the air taste of honey and vanilla.
-Coming from the south, I walk through the gorge-like Mühlental.
+Coming from the south, I hike through the gorge-like Mühlental valley.
 Towards Alme, a village near Brilon, on the northern border of the Sauerland.
-No mill is to be seen, which gave the valley its name, no brook, after which the village was named.
+There is no mill to be seen that gave the valley its name, no stream after which the village was named.
 In search of the source, I follow a dry stream bed that leads north in gentle curves.
-My idea of spring looks like this: There is a small wall, out peeps a gargoyle whose thin stream flows into a basin, above it the sign 'XY Quelle'.
+My idea of a spring looks like this: There's a small wall, a waterspout peeking out, its thin stream flowing into a basin, with the sign 'XY Spring' above it.

-Behind one of the meanders I experience something that completely overturns my ideas.
-First a shimmer appears, which colors the gray stones silver.
-Then it glitters more strongly, everywhere a trickle and trickle, without anything to be heard, as if someone had turned off the sound.
-Only two or three steps further, the water becomes more lively.
+Behind one of the meanders, I experience something that completely overturns my ideas.
+First there is a shimmer that turns the gray stones silver.
+Then it glistens more intensely, a trickling and rippling everywhere, with nothing to be heard, as if someone had turned off the sound.
+Just two or three steps further on, the water becomes more turbulent.
 Air bubbles push up from below like strings of pearls and ripple the surface in small circles.
 Truly, this spring is bubbling.

 Read More